 About Me.

-My path to becoming a therapist was deeply shaped by my experience as my mother’s caregiver.
-Supporting her through the challenges of living with a chronic illness was both formative and eye-opening—it taught me about resilience, the complexities of care, and the emotional depth of human connection.
+My path to becoming a therapist was deeply shaped by one of the most meaningful experiences of my life—being my mother’s caregiver.
+Supporting her through the daily realities of living with a chronic illness was both challenging and transformative.
+It taught me about the depth of human connection, the nuances of care, and the quiet, enduring nature of resilience.
+That experience continues to inform how I show up in the therapy room—with compassion, presence, and a deep respect for each person’s story.

-I was born and raised in rural Manitoba and have called Toronto home since 2007.
-I'm also raising two children here, an experience that continually deepens my understanding of life's complexities and joys.
-These experiences, both personal and geographical, continue to inform my approach to therapy with compassion, presence, and pragmatism.
+I was born and raised in rural Manitoba, and I’ve called Toronto home since 2007.
+I’m also raising two children here—an experience that constantly reminds me of life’s complexity, beauty, and unpredictability.
+These personal and geographic roots shape the way I connect with people: with warmth, pragmatism, and a belief in the strength that lives in all of us.

-I am a Registered Psychotherapist and a fully licensed member of the College of Registered Psychotherapists of Ontario (CRPO) and the Canadian Counselling and Psychotherapy Association.
+I’m a Registered Psychotherapist and a fully licensed member of the College of Registered Psychotherapists of Ontario (CRPO), and a member of the Canadian Counselling and Psychotherapy Association.
+I abide by both associations’ ethical standards and am committed to ongoing professional development and supervision.

 With gratitude,